adventuregamestudio/ags-manual-source/UpgradeTo40.md

 ### Joystick and Touch API

 New input methods are added to the engine.
 The engine will now find connected joysticks and make them available through a new struct.
 Previously touch devices could only be used with AGS through mouse emulation, but now the touch input can be directly handled, allowing multiple touch points to be supported through scripting.
+These are documented in [`Joystick` functions and properties](Joystick) and [`Touch` functions and properties](Touch) pages.

 ### Fonts and Font Files